What is the Fast Metabolism Diet?

 - Haylie recommends going organic when you eat any non-FMD food, and making sure it is a high-quality product.
 She explains it in this post.

-And what about those foods that are not forbidden but also do not appear in any phase?
+What about those foods that are not forbidden but also do not appear in any phase?